WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:** Usually 800x600 (V Low res), 1680x1050 (Mid res) or 2560x1600 (High res)
 - **Graphics Settings:** As low as they can be or depending on the game and fps I can test with better settings
 - **FPS:** Bad: 10-20, Good: 30-40, Excellent: 50-60
-- **Stability:** Not Stable: Stuttery mess, Stable: Some stutters, Very Stable: Buttery
+- **Stability:** Not Stable: Stuttery mess, Relatively Stable: Some stutters, Very Stable: Buttery smooth
+- I either use cracked games because they don't run properly with it's launcher OR I don't like the game enough to buy it
+- You can request for games to be tested by messaging me on reddit (u/WhySooooFurious) or creating an issue lol

 ## Crossover Settings
 - **Windows:** Windows 7 64bit